evolbeginner/Roseobacter_pseudogene/README.md

 The name of the BLAST output should look like "roseobacter.vs.bradyrhizobium.blast", if the query is roseobacteria.faa and the subject is bradyrhizobium.fas.

-# Step 2: run Psi-Phi
+# Step 2: Run Psi-Phi
 Make sure that you are in the folder "data".
 If not, type ```cd data```.

 Run Psi_Phi module1